 10. Study where you’re comfortable

-It doesn’t matter where you study as long as you’re comfortable, I prefer to study in my conservatory at the table or in school as I like to have a table that I can spread everything out on, sometimes however, if I’m not really feeling it then I’ll do a shorter study period in my bedroom.
-I usually get as much done but at least a little is better than none!
+It doesn’t matter where you study as long as you’re comfortable.
+I prefer to study in my conservatory at the table, or in school as I like to have a table that I can spread everything out on.
+Sometimes however, if I’m not really feeling it then I’ll do a shorter study period in my bedroom.
+I usually don’t get as much done but it’s at least a little better than none!

 I hope these tips help you and if you have any of your own then please share them below!